-Jim: We don’t even know what we should be talking about in this moment of intimacy, these three 30-minute sessions per week, to move everything, all the distractions away—kids and animals and everything else—and actually really communicate.
+Jim: Um … we don’t even know what we should be talking about in this moment of intimacy, these three 30-minute sessions per week, to move everything, all the distractions away—kids and animals and everything else—and actually really communicate.
 So coach us along.
 What should we talk about in that moment?

 And then we have the carry out.
 So she’ll carry many of the conversations.
 She’ll start maybe.
 That’s okay, as long as you respond to a certain percentage, now we have a dialogue.
 You’re talking and we’re okay.

-The second thing guys have to understand, it gets back to the past and this, most people use their phone for this obviously.
+The second thing guys have to understand, it gets back to the pad and this, you could use your … most people use their phone for this obviously, unless …

 Jim: Taking notes you mean.

-If I don’t do that, typical guy, I go through my day, I got nothing.
+If I don’t do that typical guy, I go through my day, I got nothing.
 I’m asked, “How was your trip to Focus?”
 “I don’t know.”
 “Are you kidding me?
-Or “What happened today?”
+Or … or “What happened today?”
 “Nothing.”
-That’s what most men say, though you can’t build a conversation on that.
+That’s what most men say, that you can’t build a conversation on that.

 David: Well, you know what?
 Start talking yourself and you can start to balance things and it will go the other way.

-Jim: Sometimes, David, the relationship has gotten to the point where maybe even that talking is, I don’t know, there’s a barrier there where she’s shut down.
+Jim: Sometimes, David, the relationship has gotten to the point where maybe even that talking is uh … I don’t know, there’s a barrier there, where she’s shut down.

 Jim: And so, you have two people shut down and the communication isn’t happening.
-What can a couple do to ignite that once again if they’ve been clams toward each other?
+What can a couple do to ignite that once again if … if they’ve been clams toward each other?

 David: I’d choreograph their talk times.
-Of course, the couple probably seems there, but that’s exactly where they are.
+Of course, the couple is already seeing a therapist so that’s exactly where they are.
 They’re done.
-They’re seeing me because they’re thinking of getting a divorce and it’s total shutdown.
+They’re … they’re seeing me because they’re thinking of getting a divorce and it’s totally shutdown.
 We don’t talk.
 We don’t make love.
-We’re just co-parents and we’re business partners.
+Uh … we’re just co-parents and we’re business partners.

-So, I will force them, if they’re gonna see me, they’re gonna have the couple talk time.
-I’ll give them a week or two to get through their resistance, but that’s so critical.
-And then I choreograph their talk times.
+So, I will force them, if they’re gonna see me, they’re gonna have the couple talk times.
+I’ll give them a week or two to get through their resistance, but I … that’s so critical.
+And now I choreograph their talk times.
 The book’ll be very helpful.

-If they will go through these 10 essentials areas, that [are] the basis of their initial couple talk time.
+If they will go through these 10 essentials areas, that is the basis of their initial couple talk times.
 I tell them exactly what to talk about.
-I teach the skills.
-They talk about what’s gonna block them and they practice.
-It’s ideal for that opening scenario, I think.
+I teach the skill.
+They talk about what’s gonna block them and they’re gonna … and they practice.
+That … it’s ideal for that opening scenario, I think.
 “Hey, you want to talk?
 Here’s what you’re gonna talk about.”
-Real issues, but short chapters and not like super, you know, super in-depth, but you’re gonna get some breakthrough.
+Real issues, but … short chapters and not like super in-depth, but you’re gonna get … you’re gonna get some breakthrough.

 Jim: Yeah, that’s good.
-Okay, let’s go to questions from the gallery and it’s full of women, so we are gonna get some different perspective here.
+Okay, let’s go to questions from the gallery and uh … it’s full of women, so we are gonna get some different perspectives here.